 If you’re looking for the workout that’s best for your body, try something unique from your normal fitness routine.
 You might have tried barre, but you need to experience Xtend.

 Xtend Barre Studio is located at 338 Newbury Street, 2nd floor.
 Call 617-351-6970, email firstname.lastname@example.org, or visit xtendbarre.com for more information on classes.
-Boston magazine readers can try their first class for a 50 percent discount with the promo code “BOSMAG” when purchasing a drop-in.This post is a sponsored collaboration between Xtend Barre and Boston magazine's advertising department.
+Boston magazine readers can try their first class for a 50 percent discount with the promo code “BOSMAG” when purchasing a drop-in.This is a paid partnership between Xtend Barre and Boston Magazine's City/Studio